zaengle/pipeline/README.md

 ## Basic Class Example

-A pipeline is a common pattern that separates data, from logic, from responses and exceptions. **Zaengle Pipeline** abstracts these parts into helpful classes and gives some structure to the underlying pattern.
+A pipeline is a common pattern for breaking data, logic, and response/exceptions into three distinct elements. **Zaengle Pipeline** abstracts these parts into helpful classes and gives some structure to the underlying pattern.

 ```php
 <?php